Calzones

 easy calzones recipe blog

-Now start adding the good stuff to one side of the calzone.
-I start with half of the sausage I browned.
+Now start adding the toppings to one side of the calzone.
+I start with half of the browned sausage.
 Be sure to leave about an inch all the way around for when you close up the calzone.

 easy calzones recipe blog